+The final optimized model after training completion of Phase1, It begins with an input image of size 64 x 64 x 3, which is passed through a convolutional layer containing $32$ filters of size 3 × 3 with a stride of $1$, producing a feature map of dimensions 62 x 62 x 32.
+This is then downsampled via a 2 x 2 max-pooling layer\cite{murray2014generalized}, reducing the spatial size to 31 × 31 × 32, thereby lowering computational demand while retaining essential spatial features.
+To further enhance training efficiency and stability, a batch normalization layer is applied across all feature channels, followed by a dropout layer\cite{baldi2013understanding} with a rate of $0.2$ to mitigate overfitting through random neuron deactivation \cite{murray2014generalized}.
+This entire sequence—convolution, pooling, normalization, and dropout—is repeated in a second block with similar structural adjustments.
+The output of the final block is then flattened and passed through a dense layer with softmax activation to generate class probabilities, distinguishing between parasitized and uninfected cells.
 After the two complete convolution layers, the feature size has reduced enough and most of the feature is extracted so that we can now connect it with the feed-forward network.
-The $14\times14\times32$ feature matrix is flattened which size becomes 6272.
+The $14\times14\times32$ feature matrix is flattened, whose size becomes 6272.